byui-cse/cse251-course/week04/prove.md

 **Factory**: This threaded class creates the cars for the dealerships.
 After a car is created, the factory uses a short delay between creating another one.

-**Dealer**: This is the dealership retrieves cars created by the factory to be sold.
+**Dealer**: This is the dealership it retrieves cars created by the factory to be sold.
 After a car is received, the dealership uses a short delay to sell the car.
-The dealership only has room for 10 cars, therefore, if the dealership is full, the factory must until a car is sold before creating another car.
+The dealership only has room for 10 cars, therefore, if the dealership is full, the factory must wait until a car is sold before creating another car.

 **Queue251**: This is a queue that must be used in the assignment.